Keksuccino/FancyMenu/README.md

 FancyMenu is a forge-based minecraft mod to customize ingame menus in many ways.

-A special thing about FancyMenu is, that its not limited to the basic minecraft menus like the options or inventory menu.<br>
+A special thing about FancyMenu is, that it's not limited to the basic minecraft menus like the options or inventory menu.<br>
-With FancyMenu, its possible to customize nearly every default-looking menu in the game.
+With FancyMenu, it's possible to customize nearly every default-looking menu in the game.
 Even menus from other mods.

 Some of its key features are:<br>
 - Hide, move resize and rename buttons<br>